-So, there's a good chance you've landed here based on the issue of diversity in sport.
-Or maybe just here out of curiosity?
-As the site is, at the moment, I'm sorry to disappoint, but there's not a whole lot to see here anymore.
+There's a good chance you've landed here based on the issue of diversity in sport and maybe, more recently, because of me having more media attention.
+As the site is at the moment, sorry to disappoint, but there's not a whole lot to see here these days.
+My touring golf career came to and end in 2015 and I'm getting on with life.

 In 2004, the world came to know me as a budding golfer who challenged the golfing world with regard to diversity in sport.
-As a transitioned woman I embarked on a journey of education and awareness, and my long-held desire to compete in the professional golf ranks.
-The journey resulted in me, rightly or wrongly, having rules of eligibility changed so I could compete on professional golf tours.
+As a transitioned woman I embarked on a journey of education and awareness (from my perspective at least), as well as my long-held desire to compete in the professional golf ranks.
+The journey resulted in me, rightly or wrongly, having rules of eligibility changed so I could compete on [women's] professional golf tours.
 My efforts had impact on tours around the world, including; Sweden, Europe (Ladies European Tour - LET), UK, Australia, Canada and South Africa.

 After competing on a mini-tour in Sweden in 2004, I gained a tour card for the Ladies European Tour (LET) later that year and competed in my first season on the LET in 2005.
 This paved the path for my ensuing touring career throughout Europe and Australia which lasted around 11 years.